samply/blaze/DEVELOPMENT.md

 ## Java Interop

-It is important that we don't use reflection.
-In order to see reflection warnings ```(set! *warn-on-reflection* true)``` should be used in every namespace which does Java interop.
+It is important to avoid using reflection.
+In order to see reflection warnings, make sure to use ```(set! *warn-on-reflection* true)``` in every namespace which does Java interop.

 ## REPL